 High-Speed Debris & Gas Extraction For Optimized Laser Processing

-BOLD Laser Automation Health and Safety group develops debris, plume, and process gas extraction and mitigation subsystems.
+Bold Laser Automation’s Health and Safety group develops debris, plume, process gas extraction and mitigation subsystems.
 With standardized vacuum units, vacuum timesharing technology, centrifugal particle traps, high capacity/micron filtration, and customized extraction nozzle assemblies, a process is optimized and safe to operate.
 Designing for employee/operator health and well-being is a critical aspect of laser system design.
-With BOLD Laser Automation, an optimized solution can be tailored to the most challenging debris mitigation problem.
+With Bold Laser Automation, an optimized solution can be tailored to the most challenging debris mitigation problem.

 Bold’s Patented Vacuum Timesharing Technology and Hardware solution is called EXTRAC HV™ and VXTurret™.
 The VXTurret technology’s core is the simultaneous synchronization of motion control to interpolate laser pulsing to the motion path and optimized vacuum extraction.
 When synchronized to where the process is the most efficient, optimum, and safe for the operators’ health, eliminating toxic gases, debris, and other effluent is created, during the process.